 Immunization InformationMinnesota School Immunization Law (State Statutes #121A.15) states that your child must complete immunization requirements before starting school.
 Students transferring to ISD 622 must provide immunization information when registering.
 Immunizations must be up-to-date prior to starting school or the child will not be allowed to enter school until immunizations are complete.
 Exemptions to immunization requirements are medical status or conscientious objectors.
 A waiver form must be signed and notarized for those students requesting exemption status.

 A copy of your child's current immunization record must be on file at his/her school.

-Pupil Immunization Record Form (English)Teens Need Shots Too!
-(English)When to get Vaccinations - Birth to 16 years (English)How to request immunization records for you or your family (Link to Minnesota Department of Health Registry)
+Pupil Immunization Record Form Use this form to document vaccines as well as medical or non-medical exemptions for children enrolled in childcare, early childhood education, or school.How to request immunization records for you or your family (Link to Minnesota Department of Health Registry)

 Back-to-School Immunization Clinics planned for students

 School District 622, in partnership with Homeland Health, will hold immunization clinics for enrolled District 622 students only who have not received their required shots prior to starting school.

 Students must bring their Student Immunization form to the clinic, which specifies the immunizations he or she needs prior to starting school.
 The Pupil Immunization Record Form is available here or from the health office at each school.
 Immunizations will not be given without this form.

 A small administrative fee is requested per vaccination, but no one will be turned away for inability to pay.
 Families with insurance should bring their insurance cards with them.
 To make it easier for staff to give the vaccinations it is suggested that students wear short sleeves.